mcilloni/fork/README.md

 ====

-**fork** is a compiled, procedural, imperative language that I've developed in my spare time a few years ago (2014~2016) mostly as a toy, and as a way to tinker and learn how parsers and compilers work.
+**fork** is a **compiled, procedural, imperative language and toolchain** that I've developed in my spare time a few years ago (2014~2016) mostly as a toy, and as a way to tinker and learn how parsers and compilers work.

-This repository contains a rudimental, but functional, self hosting compiler and its runtime/library, which includes several modules implementing basic I/O, containers (such as hashmaps, vectors and treemaps).
-Almost everything contained in this repository is written in Fork itself, including the runtime and the compiler; there are however a few C files still lingering around, mostly as glue code between fork and `libc`.
+This repository contains a rudimental, but functioning, __self hosting compiler and its runtime/library__, which includes several modules implementing stuff such as basic I/O, containers (such as hashmaps, vectors and treemaps) and command-line argument parsers. _Almost everything_ contained in this repository is written in Fork itself, including the runtime and the compiler; there are however a few C files still lingering around, mostly as glue code between fork and `libc`.

-Sadly, only POSIX-compliant, 64-bit OS work at the moment, due to some unfortunate assumptions present in the code and lack of a Windows implementation for some functions.
+Sadly, **only POSIX-compliant, 64-bit operating systems work** at the moment, due to some unfortunate assumptions present in the code and the lack of a Windows implementation for several basic functions.

 This is obviously super experimental, and was never meant to ever be nothing but a playground for tinkering around, so it might crash horribly, eat your babies and destroy whatever's left of your hopes and dreams.

 ## The language

-Fork is a rather low level language imperative, procedural language that provides an experience rather close to C (with which shares the memory model, same ABI and concepts).
-Given its nature as a hobby and an experiment, its syntax has been designed to feel purposely "different" than other commonly used programming languages:
+Fork is a _"low level"_ statically typed, imperative, procedural language that provides an experience quite close to C (with which shares the memory model, same ABI and concepts).
+Given its nature as an experiment and a way to learn, its syntax has been designed to feel purposely "different" than other commonly used programming languages:

 - Blocks are delimited by `<keyword>` `/<keyword>` identifiers, i.e.,
     ```fork